StyraInc/opa-java/docs/site/docs/maintenance/change-speakeasy.md

-# Procedure: Regenerate Speakeasy-Manged Code
+# Regenerate Speakeasy-Manged Code

 Speakeasy-managed portions of the `opa-java` SDK are normally kept upt to date by [SDK generation workflow](https://github.com/StyraInc/opa-java/blob/main/.github/workflows/sdk_generation.yaml).
 Usually, no additional actions are required beyond merging the PRs this workflow creates automatically.
-For more information, see [*Procedure: Release*](./procedure-release.md).
+For more information, see [*Releases*](./releases.md).

 If you need to re-generate the Speakeasy portions of the code manually, you can use the following shell commands: